Anacardo89/lenic/README.md

 Although no recommended you can leave the setup files as they are and the container will run correctly.
 - install [docker](https://www.docker.com/)
-- setup config files in `config` directory as wall as `docker-compose.yaml`
+- setup config files in `config` directory as well as `docker-compose.yaml`
 - run `setup.sh`
 - test if the landing page loads `localhost:8082` on default configs
 - run [mailer_sender](https://github.com/Anacardo89/mailer_sender) service (or don't and activate users manually in DB)